Ovid/moosex-extended/README.md

 # DESCRIPTION

 This module is **BETA** code.
-It's feature-complete for release and has no known bugs, but more testing is warranted.
+It's feature-complete for release and has no known bugs.

 This class attempts to create a safer version of Moose that defaults to read-only attributes and is easier to read and write.

 It tries to bring some of the lessons learned from [the Corinna project](https://github.com/Ovid/Cor), while acknowledging that you can't always get what you want (such as true encapsulation and true methods).

 This: